nimz/productivity-helper/README.md

 ![Loading application screenshot...](https://raw.githubusercontent.com/nimz/productivity-helper/master/readme-images/main-screenshot.png)

 The main application floats on top of other windows, so that the user does not forget to log their activities.
-The window may be resized.
+The window may be resized or hidden.
 Some preferences can be set in the Preferences pane, with more to be added soon.

 Screenshot of an example graphic on the data visualization page:
 ![Loading visualization screenshot...](https://raw.githubusercontent.com/nimz/productivity-helper/master/readme-images/viz-screenshot.png)